learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 Files out.md and expected.md are identical
 ```

-**g)** Print the last two lines for each of the input files `ip.txt`, `sample.txt` and `table.txt`.
+**7)** Print the last two lines for each of the input files `ip.txt`, `sample.txt` and `table.txt`.
 Also, add a separator between the results as shown below (note that the separator isn't present at the end of the output).
-Assume input files will have at least two lines.
+Assume that the input files will have at least two lines.

 ```bash
 $ perl -ne 'if(eof){print $s,$p,$_; $s="---\n"}; $p=$_' ip.txt sample.txt table.txt